robertpiosik/CodeWebChat/README.md

 > [!NOTE]
 > The prompt and edit format instructions are repeated after the context [for better accuracy](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#:~:text=If%20you%20have%20long%20context%20in%20your%20prompt%2C%20ideally%20place%20your%20instructions%20at%20both%20the%20beginning%20and%20end%20of%20the%20provided%20context%2C%20as%20we%20found%20this%20to%20perform%20better%20than%20only%20above%20or%20below.).

-Once the response is generated, suggested edits in a whole, truncated or diff edit format can be applied in a safe, fully revertible way.
+Once the response is generated, markdown code blocks with suggested edits in a _whole_, _truncated_ or _diff_ edit format can be applied in a safe, fully revertible way.

 > [!TIP]
 > Each edit format has pros and cons.
-We suggest requesting diffs as they're fast to generate and CWC's built-in sophisticated fallbacks will try really hard to apply them when malformed.
+With the most capable models (Claude Sonnet, Gemini Pro, GPT-5, etc.), we suggest requesting diffs as they're fast to generate and a built-in parser will try hard to apply them when came out malformed.
+On the other hand, with smaller models (Gemini Flash, GPT-5-mini, etc.), it's best to use "whole".

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>